-DENTAL TECHNOLOGY 304 Skeleton build-up for All Ceramic Restorations 4 UNITS - (A)
+DENTAL TECHNOLOGY 304 Skeleton build-up for All Ceramic Restorations 8 UNITS - (A)

-Lecture 1.30 hours.
-Laboratory 9.77 hours.
 Prerequisite: Dental Technology 300.

 This course will focus on the design and fabrication of All-Ceramic single and multiple unit restorative substructures and the skeleton build-up porcelain technique to complete dental esthetic restorations.